arampacha/CLIP-rsicd/README.md

 ### Dataset

-The Remote Sensing Image Caption Dataset ([RSICD](https://github.com/201528014227051/RSICD_optimal)) is a collection of about 10,000 images collected from Google Earth, Baidu Map, MapABC, and Tianditu and provided to the public for advancement of remote sensing captioning via [Exploring Models and Data for Remote Sensing Image Caption Generation](https://arxiv.org/abs/1712.07835) (Lu et al, 2017).
+The Remote Sensing Image Caption Dataset ([RSICD](https://github.com/201528014227051/RSICD_optimal)) is a collection of about 10,000 images collected from Google Earth, Baidu Map, MapABC, and Tianditu and provided to the research community for advancement of remote sensing captioning via [Exploring Models and Data for Remote Sensing Image Caption Generation](https://arxiv.org/abs/1712.07835) (Lu et al, 2017).
 The images are provided as (224, 224) RGB images at various resolutions.
 Each image has upto 5 captions associated with it.

 ### Augmentation Strategy